HOW TO GET RID OF OLD MOTHBALL SMELLS FROM CLOTHES

 WHAT CAN YOU USE INSTEAD?

 To help keep moths away, we highly recommend our beloved Cedar Balls.
 These can be refreshed and you can purchase both as a set which includes our Natural Refresher Spray.
-Alternatively, we have a whole range of deterrent products including linen sprays and sachets.
+Alternatively, we have a whole range of deterrent products including linen sprays and drawer sachets.

 For treatments, we have a whole section dedicated to them.
 Our top 3 treatments are the Moth Box, which catches moths effectively, the Chrysanthemum Spray, which eliminates moths, larvae and moth eggs and the Moth Decoy, a very clever product which is essentially a pheromone interrupter.
 You can read more about The Science Behind the Moth Decoy here.